GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

-# Onboarding public officers using non-SE GSIB device
+# Onboarding public officer using non-SE GSIB device

 This article guides public officers to sign up for TechPass account and to onboard to it using their non-SE GSIB machine.